tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ## 4 Extension Points (normative)

 A response MAY include a `Response.qualifier` (in RDF, a `bdqffdq:hasResponseQualifier` object property on an instance of a `bdqffdq:Assertion`).
-This is intended as a place to include structured assertions concerning uncertainty in a response.
-This is also intended as a place to include structured assertions about the details of `Amendment` Tests (e.g., TRANSPOSED MAY be attached to a `Response.qualifier` for some `Amendment` Tests).
+This is intended as a place to include structured `Assertions` concerning uncertainty in a response.
+This is also intended as a place to include structured `Assertions` about the details of `Amendment` Tests (e.g., TRANSPOSED MAY be attached to a `Response.qualifier` for some `Amendment` Tests).

 `MultiRecord` (`bdqffdq:MultiRecord`) `Measures` that return counts where the input `Information Element` consists of `Response` values from Tests on `Single Records` (`bdqffdq:SingleRecord`) MUST report only a single count as the `Response.result`, but can provide a `Response.qualifier` containing structured data describing additional information such as the total number of `Single Records` evaluated (to calculate percentages), the number of each value of `Response.status` encountered, and the number of each `Response.result` encountered. `Measures` under the Framework are only allowed to return "COMPLETE", "NOT_COMPLETE", or a single number.
 If it is desirable for any `Measure` to return more than a single number, `Response.qualifier` is the extension point to use.